roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

+===

- ****** How to Get a Job at Fucking ****** byTheTalkMan© So, right now, I was lying on a beach in Brazil, my hot body getting perfectly sun-kissed.
+So, right now, I was lying on a beach in Brazil, my hot body getting perfectly sun-kissed.
 I was topless, hoping to give my tits the tan they deserved.
 I had a powder blue thong barely covering my lower half, fitting right in with all the Brazilian sluts strolling down the beach, looking positively filthy.
 I looked down, seeing some good color on my chest, so I opted to turn back over onto my belly.
 I lied there, getting a tan, waiting for my man to return.

  I spied Paul approaching, looking sexy, his tanned upper half looking better than ever, and his stylish board shorts helping him fit right in on the beach.
 I got up on my elbows, glancing at my nails as I felt him approach.
 My lower legs were pointed upward, kicking up in the air lightly as I lied here.
 I smiled as I felt his lips kissing up my leg and up to my round butt, focusing on my exposed ass for a few moments.
 Paul loved the thongs I wore.
 He couldn't get enough.
 Like I told Andrea, he had REALLLY been on my ass lately.
 He kissed up my back before reaching my ear.